Jacob Meyers Player Props: Astros vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.77 team ERA ranks seventh among all MLB pitching staffs.
+- The Guardians' 3.80 team ERA ranks eighth among all MLB pitching staffs.

-- Guardians pitchers combine to surrender the third-fewest home runs in baseball (61 total, one per game).
+- Guardians pitchers combine to allow 62 home runs (one per game), the fourth-fewest in baseball.

-- McKenzie (0-0) pitches for the Guardians to make his second start this season.
+- The Guardians will send Bieber (4-3) to the mound for his 14th start of the season.
+He is 4-3 with a 3.57 ERA and 55 strikeouts through 80 2/3 innings pitched.

-- In his last appearance on Sunday, the righty threw five scoreless innings against the Minnesota Twins while surrendering one hit.
+- His last time out was on Tuesday against the Boston Red Sox, when the right-hander went 5 2/3 innings, surrendering one earned run while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.